-Learn what is a letter of credit and of the different types including site, stand by, acceptance, transferable, revolving and more.
+Read this letter of credit explanation of the different types including site, stand by, acceptance, transferable, revolving and more.

 A letter of credit (L/C) is written by a bank to a seller guaranteeing that it will pay the debt owed at specified time if the buyer fails to pay as agreed.
 Letters of credit are mostly use in international transactions.
 This is because of the nature of international trade.
 The bank will also protect the interest of the buyer by ensuring that payments are not released to the seller until it has received confirmation that the goods bought have been shipped.
 There are many different types as follows:

 The different types of letters of credit include: